hup-dev/Zip-Code-Rent-Analyzer/README.md

 # ZipCodeAnalyzer
-This tool allows the user to view data on various zipcodes.
+This vite + react project allows the user to view data on various zipcodes.
 The data provided is from the Realty Mole API here: https://rapidapi.com/realtymole/api/realty-mole-property-api

 Chart.js is also used linked here: https://github.com/chartjs/